 But it’s not just young people.
 Adults can also get involved by becoming a volunteer.
 Thousands take the plunge and show they have that special something, and with 2,000 Scouts waiting to join in Hampshire alone we’re always on the search for volunteers.
 There’s no upper age limit and there’s a role to suit nearly everyone.

 Take a look at our Joining page for more information about joining and volunteering.

 In Scouts we have six sections for everyone aged 4 to 25 years old to make sure our young people spend time with people of the same age and skills.
 They also tailor the scouting programme differently to the different ages making it relevant for more people.
 They are:

 - Scouts for 10½-14 year olds

 - Scout Network for 18-25 year olds.

 To find out more, see each section page on this website.
 You can find details of how to contact them here.
-We have the first four sections meeting at our HQ and the fifth (Scout Network) meeting locally.
+We have the first five sections meeting at our HQ and the sixth (Scout Network) meeting locally.